eliottmorgensztern/pyqrandom/README.md

 # pyqrandom
-pyqandom is a python class containing random functions based on quantum computing.
+pyqrandom is a python class containing random functions based on quantum computing.
 Thus, it allows to generate real random numbers.